JohannesGi/neptune_final_project/readme.md

 ## Introduction and Goals

-The goal of my project is to optimize the work flow with positional data of nuclei (x,y,z, coordinates) obtained from live imaging movies.
+The goal of my project is to find a work flow of how to deal with positional data of migrating and dividing nuclei (x,y,z, coordinates) obtained from live imaging movies of a developing embryo.

 The methods I will use to do this are programming with python, which will allow me to pre-process the data (eg filtering it) and create some statistics.